qige96/k8s-docker-ml-test1/demo-sklearn/readme.md

 # Build our image on top of a public data science images
 # https://hub.docker.com/r/jupyter/scipy-notebook/
 From jupyter/scipy-notebook:latest

+# the docker runs as the root user
+USER root

 # Our image just include the main python script
 COPY sklearn_job.py ./sklearn_job.py